sameeridris/README-generator/README.md

 ## How to Contribute

 Other people could fork the repository, clone their fork,  create a new branch,  make changes, test the changes, commit their changes, push to their fork, and create a pull request.

-## Tests

-Install Jest as a development dependency, write test cases and use npm test.

 ## Questions